maggiezimon/PyGeM/README.md

 ```
 $ conda create --name <env> --file <this file>
 ```
-To use the code in PySAGES, add files contained in `collective_variables` to PySAGES:
+To use the code in PySAGES, add files contained in `colvars` to PySAGES:
 ```
-cp -rf PyGeM/collective_variables/* pysages/collective_variables/.
+cp -rf PyGeM/colvars/* pysages/colvars/.
 ```
 If the analysis is done on GPUs, specify the device before running the code:
 ```